 - Why should I do the Trust?
 Can I just transfer the title to my real estate to my children?

 It is never a good idea to just transfer a deed from one name to another.
-By transferring your assets outright you are not only making a gift which is a taxable event, but you are also incurring real estate transfer taxes and other fees that can be easily avoided with proper estate planning from experienced NY trust and estates planning attorney.
+By transferring your assets outright you are not only making a gift which is a taxable event, but you are also incurring real estate transfer taxes and other fees that can be easily avoided with proper estate planning from an experienced trusts and estates lawyer in New York.
 Moreover, the person who receives a gift outright will automatically inherit donor’s tax basis on the property which could have appreciated in value significantly over the years.
-This will in turn cause capital gain taxes to be much higher than if the property were to pass to the same person through a will or a trust.
-At the Law Office of Inna Fershteyn and Associates, P.C. we can help you accomplish the same goal of transferring property to your loved ones, but do it as a tax exempt transaction and with minimal capital gains.
+This will in turn cause capital gain taxes to be much higher than if the property were to pass to the same person through a Will or a Trust.
+The estate tax lawyer at the Law Office of Inna Fershteyn and Associates, P.C. can help you accomplish the same goal of transferring property to your loved ones and reduce tax burden, but do it as a tax exempt transaction and with minimal capital gains.

 - Will Medicaid take my house if I get into a nursing home or other long term care facility?

 The answer depends on your particular situation.
-If you live with your spouse and only one of you gets into the nursing home without proper elder law planning in place, the house will remain in the other spouse’s possession during his life.
+If you live with your spouse and only one of you gets into the nursing home without proper elder care planning in place, the house will remain in the other spouse’s possession during his life.
 However, the Medicaid can put a lien on the house if the proper Medicaid planning is missing.
 Thus, losing your home to pay back to Medicaid is a real possibility.
-At Law Office of Inna Fershteyn and Associates, P.C. we specialize in Medicaid planning, elder law planning and asset protection for over 18 years.
-Our experienced attorneys will evaluate your case and will find optimal solution for you and your family to protect your estate from nursing home claims.
+At Law Office of Inna Fershteyn and Associates, P.C. we specialize in medicaid planning, elder law planning and asset protection for over 18 years.
+Our experienced attorneys will evaluate your long term care needs and will find optimal solution for you and your family to protect your estate from nursing home claims.